NeoMeta-Modernist/NeoMeta-Modernist/README.md

 how human beings have interacted with digital entities 'Tetris'; 'Ms. Pac-Man'; & 'Mario' & 'Luigi' since time immemorial.-

-Of Charlie Kauffman's notable ouevre, "Her"-- while exceptionally well done, has always been my least favorite, just beacause it's essentially an affirmation of what Ira Levin predicted in his follow up to Rosemary's Baby- The Stepford Wives,(Levin, Ira.
-The Stepford Wives.
-First Perennial edition.
-New York: Perennial, September, 1972) albeit a less paranoiac mind bender; and tries to have a more nuanced portrayal of the misogynistic fantasy...
+Of Charlie Kauffman's notable ouevre, "Her"-- while exceptionally well done, has always been my least favorite, just beacause it's essentially an affirmation of what Ira Levin predicted in his follow up to Rosemary's Baby- The Stepford Wives, albeit one set in a less paranoiac distopia; and tries to have a more ironically self-aware--intellectualized portrayal of the misogynistic fantasy...

 And the trope of the Sentient AI who is, not just a more innately skillful-& efficient Killing Machine than any of us puny humans--
-But a sentient AI who is better than most of us at being humane, and that we grow by interacting with.
+But a sentient AI who is better than most of us at being humane, and that we grow by interacting with--goes as far back as Matt Leblanc, As Joey Tribianni- serendipitously being cast opposite a humourous cyborg police officer on the show "Mac & Cheese"-- the "show within the show" "F*R*I*E*N*D*S".

+Nevertheless, and without mentioning the significance of Alex Garland's or Paul Verhoeven's commentaries on the Rise of the Machines...
+And to say nothing of
+Hamilton's "Just What is it that Makes Today's Dream Homes So Different...
+So Appealing?" and without fawning as equally over Independent Group as over Andy Warhol; nor qualifying my Love for Warhol by noting that I can also understand where Valerie Solonas was coming from...
+Though from it's inception, our Patriarchal cultural Machismo has always dictated that western civilization would come to an end
+And insisted that that end shoud consist of a series of Helter Skelters.
+Thus were the objectives of all our Promethean AIs.
+Android Frankenstein's, reanimated just to travel back to 1984 to Stalk Linda Hamilton's Sarah Connor in James Cameron's low-fi hit "The Terminator".

+I feel more confident that the end of days is still at least 15 years from now,and maybe some toxic men can be reformed.
+Maybe We're not as complacent as we seem... maybe the entirety of human knowledge amounts to more than a dozen TBs of information.

 **NeoMeta-Modernist/NeoMeta-Modernist** is a ✨ _special_ ✨ repository because its `README.md`is (this file).